WILDONE-MSState/remRats/README.md

 # {remRats} \><img src='man/figures/logo.png' align="right" height="250" />\</

-### Efficient estimation of small mammal population size under removal experiment designs
+### Efficient estimation of (small mammal) population size under removal experiment designs

+{remRats} offers a simple platform to efficiently estimate the size of a population subject to removal experiments (both temporal and permanent removal).
+Removal experiments are common in ecological research.
+They are used to estimate population size, comunity composition, to manage both endangered or invasive populations, or for disease surveillance.

+{remRats} fill the gaps by making analysis of removal data as simple and cosistent as possible, to the point of being capable of, if using ‘on-the-ground’, to evaluate the performance of the removal experiment, checking agaionst the goals (precission, proportion of the actual opoipulation being sampled)

 ## Installation:

-You should have an R version \>=4.0.0 installed (preferably latest).
+You should have an R version \>=4.0.0 installed (the latest the better).
 You can check in which R version you are by typing

 ``` r
 R.Version()